ADACS-Australia/reasearch_project_management_training/_episodes/04-personal_template.md

 Successful researchers are often skilled at choosing projects that are high impact with minimal effort.

 ## Time management
-An essential part of organizing the work that you need to do involves estimating the amount fo time or effort that is required for each task.
+An essential part of organizing the work that you need to do involves estimating the amount of time or effort that is required for each task.
 This estimation can be difficult to get right, but you can make the process easier by using a data driven approach - tracking the time spent on activities and then using that to inform your future estimates.
 Time management and time tracking can therefore be central to properly managing your projects.